oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 >**Improve your code**: Notice the code above only handles a 401 response from the server when adding a new task.
 How might you handle 401 errors globally?
 You can use fetch or [Axios Interceptor](https://axios-http.com/docs/interceptors).
 The completed workshop code handles this using fetch; check it out here [Universal Logout Workshop Complete](https://github.com/oktadev/okta-enterprise-ready-workshops/blob/ul-workshop-complete/apps/todo-app/src/app/components/useTodoApi.tsx).

 ### Revoke a user's tokens
-This web application architecture used cookie-based sessions instead of session tokens to authenticate to the backend resources.
-However, in the case of mobile apps and single-page applications, you will need to revoke refresh tokens on the frontend.
-As per the [spec](https://datatracker.ietf.org/doc/html/draft-parecki-oauth-global-token-revocation#name-revocation-expectations), written by [Aaron Perecki](https://aaronparecki.com/) a successful logout will require revoking a user's refresh token.
+This web application architecture uses cookie-based sessions instead of session tokens to authenticate to the backend resources.
+However, in the case of mobile apps and single-page applications, you'll need to revoke refresh tokens on the front end.
+As per the [spec](https://datatracker.ietf.org/doc/html/draft-parecki-oauth-global-token-revocation#name-revocation-expectations), written by [Aaron Perecki](https://aaronparecki.com/) a successful sign-out will require revoking a user's refresh token.

 ## Initiate Universal Logout through Okta
 This tutorial provides the fundamental steps to creating a UL endpoint to end a user's session or tokens.
-However, the UL feature is not yet available; once released, a secondary blog will be posted with further instructions on how to initiate logout with Okta.
+However, the UL feature isn't available yet; once released, a secondary blog will be posted with further instructions on how to initiate sign-out with Okta.
 Stay tuned!
 For now, you can find the completed project [ul-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/ul-workshop-complete) on our Oktadev GitHub repository.

 ## Continue adding more features to your SaaS app!
 Now that you have an OIDC app with a UL endpoint, you can continue your Enterprise-Ready journey by adding user lifecycle management through System for Cross-domain Identity Management (SCIM).